KonnorRogers/paramagic_chess/README.md

 This a game of chess created as the final project of TheOdinProject.
 The rules used are based off of Wikipedia's ruleset to include en_passant, castling, as well as saving and loading.
 The game is to be played in a terminal.
 Tested w/ Ruby 2.4.
 Tested on
 XTerm as well as Cloud9 terminal.
 Game also includes saving / loading as well as RSpec testing.
+The only dependencies are Bundler, RSpec & Rake which are all part of keeping the same environment across different development platforms.

 ## Installation